Authress/authress-sdk.rs/contributing.md

 ```

 ### Common review items
-* Add authentication to the configuration class.
+* [ ] Add authentication to the configuration class.
-* Change configuration class name to be consistent
+* [ ] Change configuration class name to be consistent
   * Specify all the inputs to be consistent across languages
-* Update documentation
+* [ ] Update documentation
   * Make sure markdown is valid
   * Remove unnecessary links
   * Add first class examples to readme.md + api documentation
-* Url encode all url inputs, frequently the generator doesn't do that
+* [ ] Url encode all url inputs, frequently the generator doesn't do that
-* Remove any unnecessary validations from object and parameter injection, often there are some even when properties are allowed to be null
+* [ ] Remove any unnecessary validations from object and parameter injection, often there are some even when properties are allowed to be null
-* The service client code to generate a JWT from private key needs to be added
+* [ ] The service client code to generate a JWT from private key needs to be added
+* [ ] Add UnauthorizedError type to the authorizeUser function
-* Top level tags from the API should accessible from the base class: `authressClient.accessRecords.getRecords(...)`
+* [ ] Top level tags from the API should accessible from the base class: `authressClient.accessRecords.getRecords(...)`
-* Test
+* [ ] Test